JiangChSo/FIRMER/README.md

-# FIRMER
+# FIRMER Implementation
-This is an implementation of FIRMER (Efficient and Universal Multi-Device End-to-End Encrypted Communication with Privacy-Preserving Key Transparency)
+This is a sample implementation of the FIRMER construction, which is written in Go.
+This is an academic prototype not intended for production use.